 Broadly, Aaron sees his work at the Johnson Center as an opportunity to pursue social justice.
 By including a broad spectrum of voices in his research — from nonprofit directors to K-12 students, from people without legal immigration status to those under state supervision — the community will better understand all members’ needs and strengths.

-Alongside his work at the Johnson Center, Dr. Yore-VanOosterhout serves as a research consultant at Lighthouse Immigrant Advocates, a nonprofit immigration legal office in Holland, Mich.
-He also serves on the board of Humanity for Prisoners, a Spring Lake, Mich.-based organization that assists incarcerated people with a variety of needs, from helping them obtain medical care to advocating on their behalf before prison and state officials.
-In addition, he sits on the College Advisory Committee for the College of Community and Public Service at GVSU, and serves on the Institutional Review Board for Calvin University.
+Aaron also serves as a research consultant at Lighthouse Immigrant Advocates, a nonprofit immigration legal office in Holland, Michigan.
+He serves on the board of Humanity for Prisoners, which assists incarcerated people with a variety of needs.
+He also serves on the College Advisory Committee for the College of Community and Public Service at GVSU and on the Institutional Review Board for Calvin University.

-Prior to joining the Johnson Center, Dr. Yore-VanOosterhout taught history at a number of colleges and universities in the United States and Mexico.
-Most recently, he taught courses on race and rebellion in Latin America at Northwestern University in Evanston, Ill.
-Dr. Yore-VanOosterhout has published a book chapter and numerous articles and reviews in leading publications in this field.
-Outside academia, Dr. Yore-VanOosterhout has worked on issues of criminal justice for more than a decade.
+Aaron has a doctorate in history from Michigan State University, with a focus on race and anti-state rebellion in 19th-century Mexico.
+Outside academia, Yore-VanOosterhout has worked on issues of criminal justice for more than a decade.
 From 2017–18, he worked as an independent consultant for the American Civil Liberties Union of Michigan, conducting research on long-term incarceration in Michigan state correctional facilities.